CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The road journey from Huancayo to Cerro De Pasco is pleasant and relaxing.
 At redBus, we work with different bus companies that operate on this route with well-maintained buses and experienced drivers.
 Although the travel time varies from one bus operator to another because of traffic and climatic conditions, our continuous availability of bus services between Huancayo and Cerro De Pasco reduces uncertainty and offers convenience for travelers.

-Why book Huancayo to Cerro de Pasco bus with redBus?
+Why book a Huancayo to Cerro De Pasco bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Huancayo to Cerro de Pasco.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Huancayo to Cerro De Pasco.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The origin of Huancayo’s name is wanka (rock) and yock (someone who has something).
 It means the place where the rock is.Capital of the Junín Department, the province of Huancayo is one of the richest of the Andes.
 In the past the city was inhabited by the wancas who, despite their reputation of warrior culture, were dedicated to agriculture.
 Before the city was subjoined by the incas in 1460, the city was settled by the huaris.
 Some colonial houses of the city are witnesses of the Spanish invasion in 1572.
 The church of La Merced has traces of the invasion and it’s the place where the Peruvian Constitution was signed in 1839.There is a handmade fair celebrated every Sunday at the Huacanvelica Avenue.